DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/40 Organize the Form Items/20 In Groups.md

-You can add groups to better organize the data entry form.
-To add a group, create a [group item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/GroupItem/) and nest other items within it, as shown in the code below.
-Group items can nest items of any type, including other group items.
+You can use groups to organize the data entry form.
+To add a group, create a [group item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/GroupItem/) and nest other items in it as shown in the code below.
+Items of any type can be nested, including other group items.
 You can configure each group's layout separately.

 The following code creates two groups, each occupies a separate column.
 The resulting layout looks as follows: